-When CD4 cells are severely depleted, at fewer than 200 cells per cubic millimeter, a doctor can diagnose AIDS, which is sometimes called stage 3 HIV.
+When CD4 cells are severely depleted, at fewer than 200 cells per cubic millimeter, a doctor can diagnose stage 3 HIV.

-The presence of certain opportunistic infections, involving bacteria, viruses, fungi, or mycobacteria, also help a doctor identify AIDS.
+Certain opportunistic infections involving bacteria, viruses, fungi, or mycobacteria also help a doctor identify stage 3 HIV.

 - blurred vision